Jeetendra555t/Data-centre-optimization-using-Virtual-machines/README.md

-# Data Center Monitoring System
+# Data Center Optimization using VMs

 A real-time monitoring system for data center hard drives, tracking vibration, temperature, and power metrics to detect anomalies and prevent failures.